NJ-2020/Capstone-One/README.md

 Contributions, issues, and feature requests are welcome!

 ## Show your support

+## Acknowledgments:
+This project does not potrait the real life.
+It is only for learning purpose.
+I clone this project from a web designed by Cindy Shin in Behance.
+Hence, all credit should be given to him.

 Please.
 Give a ⭐️ if you like this project!